Maroussiabelle/Maroussiabelle/README.md

 # Hi there!
 ## My name is Marija and  I am eager to start a career in IT

-Open to exploring opportunities in Development, DevOps, QA or Data Analysis with a commitment to continuous learning.
+Open to exploring opportunities in QA, Development, DevOps, or Data Analysis with a commitment to continuous learning.

 Here I want to share some portfolio items gained during some of my studies and pet-projects.